 Jingle Jangle : A Christmas Journey

 Jeronicus Jangle is the greatest inventor of all time.
 As such, he spreads Christmas cheer through his toys and creations.
-One night, he is given the last ingredient for his greatest invention yet: an animate doll.
-After applying this last ingredient, Don Juan Diego the doll was born.
-Narcissistic and greedy, this doll is unable to fathom that he will be mass produced for the happiness of many children.
+One night, he is given the last ingredient for his greatest invention yet: an animated doll.
+After applying this last ingredient, Don Juan Diego, the doll, was born.
+Narcissistic and greedy, this doll is unable to fathom that he will be mass-produced for the happiness of many children.

 The main characters in this movie are Jeronicus Jangle, Gustafson, and Journey Jangle.
 Jeronicus is the world’s greatest toy maker, with a special passion for his work.
 He is also Journey’s grandfather.
 Gustafson is Jeonicus’ young apprentice at the toy shop.
 He feels unappreciated by Jeronicus when he needs help with his invention.
 Journey is Jeronicus’ granddaughter, and she shares his love of inventing.
 She is a very resourceful young girl, and potentially an even better inventor than Jeronicus.

-The characters are developed drastically, but the writers do a great job of making it feel natural, and the build up is slow.
+The characters are developed drastically, but the writers do a great job of making it feel natural, and the build-up is slow.
 The storyline is also captivating and entertaining, but it takes a while to get into.
 The first 20 minutes are quite entertaining, and then it takes about 40 minutes before we get back on track.
 I did find the dialogue to be quite good, but there are a few moments that feel awkward.

-It is a 2 hour movie, and I think that length is warranted, but the middle of the movie lacks the pop that the rest has.
+It is a 2-hour movie, and I think that length is warranted, but the middle of the movie lacks the pop that the rest has.
 I would have loved it if the writers could have found a way to hold my attention for the whole movie like they do at the beginning, and definitely at the end.
 The ending of the movie is a little bit predictable, but it is satisfying.